-Beware the remote work cabin fever – What is cabin fever and how to stave it offReading Time: 5 minutes
+Remote work cabin fever: What is it and how to avoid it

-While self-isolation in the face of COVID-19 is certainly necessary, that doesn’t make it easy.
-You start to lose track of how many days have gone by, the places you used to go become hard to remember, and you could swear your laundry basket was talking to you a moment ago.
+While self-isolation in the face of COVID-19 is certainly necessary, that doesn't make it easy.
+You start to lose track of how many days have gone by.
+Suddenly, the places you used to go become hard to remember.
+It doesn't quite feel real, and you could swear your laundry basket was talking to you a moment ago.

 The consequences of cabin fever

 Cabin fever is more than just a combination of boredom and loneliness.
-Even if you’re self-isolating with family or housemates and have lots of movies, games and good books on-hand, you can still fall victim to its effects.
+You aren't immune, even if you're self-isolating with family or housemates.
+And it doesn't matter how many movies, games and good books you have on-hand.
+With enough time, literally anyone can still fall victim to the effects of cabin fever.